symopsio/examples/advanced/mysql_lambda_strategy/mysql_db/README.md

 ## SSH Tunneling

 We've included a bastion EC2 instance that you can use to connect to the database over an SSH tunnel using [AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
-Here's an example that forwards database traffic to local port 5433, using the outputs from `terraform output dbconfig`:
+Here's an example that forwards database traffic to local port 5433, using the outputs from `terraform output db_config`:

 ```bash
 $ ./tunnel.sh --endpoint symdb.abcdefg12345.us-east-1.rds.amazonaws.com \